-Critical Industry Goods/Aviation and Space Goods
+Critical Industry Goods

-The Russia (Sanctions) (EU Exit) Regulations 2022 include a restriction on the export, supply, delivery or making available of critical-industry goods and Aviation and Space Goods to, or for use in, Russia or to a person connected with Russia.
+The Russia (Sanctions) (EU Exit) (Amendment) (No. 3) Regulations 2022 imposed a new restriction on the export, supply, delivery or making available of critical-industry goods to, or for use in, Russia or to a person connected with Russia.

-There is also a prohibition on the provision of technical assistance, financial services or funds or brokering services relating to critical-industry goods and Aviation and Space Goods to a person connected with Russia or for use in Russia.
+There is also a prohibition on the provision of technical assistance, financial services or funds or brokering services relating to critical-industry goods to a person connected with Russia or for use in Russia.